 - Decorate the shop with inexpensive brooms from dollar store.

-- Activity: Find the hidden snitch [Make your own snitch with wings (in freebies for subscribers) and Lindt chocolate]
+- Activity: Find the hidden snitch [Make your own snitch with wings (in freebies) and Lindt chocolate]

 - Food: Peanut buttercup brooms.
 (Stick a pretzel stick in a mini size peanut buttercup)